 In the years following the 1973 uprising, Thai politics was remarkably chaotic.
 Sanya’s administration would be short lived; while he attempted to rule democratically and to tackle the issues of poverty, the worsening economy forced him to resign after little over a year.
 Meanwhile, street protests became a feature of daily life to pressure the government to continue on the road towards democracy.
 A constitution based on Pridi Panomyong’s version was promulgated in 1974, although an appointed Senate was included.

 The return to elections only produced more flux, however, as no party managed to win a majority.
-Kukrit Pramoj and his Social Action party won only eighteen seats, but Kukrit still became prime minister because none of the large parties could form an acceptable coalition.
+Sanya had been succeeded by Seni Pramoj as prime minister, who was then replaced by his own brother, Kukrit Pramoj.
+Kukrit and his Social Action party won only eighteen seats, but he still became prime minister because none of the large parties could form an acceptable coalition.
 Unabashedly cultured and traditional in his outlook, Kukrit led a centrist government that appealed to the urban middle class.
 He attempted to placate both the old elite and the newly powerful businessmen, and he allocated development funds for poorer people at the grassroots.

 But the issue that plagued him was the continued growth of the communist movement in Thailand, as the Communist Party expanded its influence.
 This led to accusations that Kukrit was being too soft, that he was “allowing communists to roam the country”.
 In reaction, right-wing groups began forming around the country, with support from hardliners in the military.
 Vocational students were recruited to break up labour demonstrations and strikes.
 The fear of the left only increased dramatically when Saigon and Phnom Penh fell to communist forces in 1975.
 This culminated with the army chief forcing Kukrit to dissolve parliament after he attempted to bring a socialist party into his government’s coalition.

-It is now clear that students, labour groups and leftist politicians are using the case of Phra Thanom to create unrest in this nation, to the point where they are threatening to destroy Wat Boworn and unseat the government.
+It is now clear that students, labour groups and leftist politicians are using the case of Phra Thanom to create unrest in this nation, to the point where they are threatening to destroy Wat Boworn [where Thanom was ordained] and unseat the government.
 Our various groups have met and we have concluded that we will do everything we can to protect Wat Boworn.

 The next day, the army seized power from the hapless Seni Pramoj.
 Thanin Kraivichien, a judge known for his anti-communist leanings, was appointed prime minister, along with the announcement of a 12-year period where democracy would be suspended.
 Political meetings were outlawed, books were banned and journals were closed.
 5000 students would run off into the forests to join the growing Communist Party.

-The end of the Thanom regime, a government inherited from Sarit Thanarat, would produce two twin tragedies: that of October 1973 and October 1976.
+The end of the Thanom regime, a government inherited from Sarit Thanarat, would produce two twin tragedies: that of October 14, 1973 and October 6, 1976.
 It was the product of a toxic atmosphere: of communist paranoia, of resistance to a government mired by corruption, of economic crises and of growing calls for political participation and democracy.
-This deeply unstable period would soon be brought to a close.
+The unstable period of democracy presided over by the Pramoj brothers was sandwiched by chronic instability, and that level of democracy would not return until much later.
+Instead, this deeply unstable period would be brought to a close by new guiding hands.